Alex Brown – Psychologist and Behaviour Analyst

 Liz Kirkman – Psychologist and Assistant Behaviour Analyst

-Liz is a registered psychologist and assistant behaviour analyst and has been practicing for 9 years, working across the UK and Australia.
+Liz is a registered psychologist and assistant behaviour analyst and has been practicing for over 10 years, working across the UK and Australia.

 In 2012, she specialised in early intervention with younger and older children with Autism Spectrum Disorder.
 She has also gained extensive experience with children with mental health difficulties including anxiety, depression, family-related difficulties and behavioural issues.

 Whilst holding a specialist qualification in Applied Behaviour Analysis, Liz also draws heavily on the princples of Cognitive Behavioural Therapy and Acceptance and Commitment Therapy in her practice.